-In India, every year, the 15th of August is celebrated as Independence day.
+In India, every year, the 15th of August is celebrated as Independence Day.
 This year’s Independence Day marks the 76th anniversary of India’s independence from British rule.
-The particular event is also called Azadi Ka Amrit Mahotsav and the government of India has decided to organize many kinds of events, and programs and give tribute to the freedom fighters.
-These programs will also honor the history of India, its culture, and the achievements of its people.
+The particular event is also called Azadi Ka Amrit Mahotsav, and the government of India has decided to organize many kinds of events and programs and give tribute to the freedom fighters.
+These programs will also honour the history of India, its culture, and the achievements of its people.

 History of Independence Day

-It is a well-known fact that the Britishers ruled over India for almost two centuries.
-Somewhere around the 1600s, the Britishers came to India as traders and set up their trading company known as the East India Company in Surat, Gujarat.
-Slowly and gradually, they became greedy, and cruel and wanted to rule over India mercilessly.
-In the span of 200 years, many wars, and rebellions were waged against the Britishers.
+It is well-known that the Britishers ruled over India for almost two centuries.
+Somewhere around the 1600s, the Britishers came to India as traders and set up their trading company, known as the East India Company, in Surat, Gujarat.
+Slowly and gradually, they became greedy and cruel and wanted to rule over India mercilessly.
+In the span of 200 years, many wars and rebellions were waged against the Britishers.

-Many freedom fighters such as Bhagat Singh, Netaji Subhas Chandra Bose, Khudiram Bose, Chandrashekhar Azad, Sardar Vallabhbhai Patel, Gandhiji, etc. had a huge impact on the plan of the Britishers to dominate India.
-During the 1940s, the revolt of Indians became quite violent and aggressive towards the Britishers and they had no option but to leave India by 1947.
+Many freedom fighters such as Bhagat Singh, Netaji Subhas Chandra Bose, Khudiram Bose, Chandrashekhar Azad, Sardar Vallabhbhai Patel, Gandhiji, etc., had a significant impact on the plan of the Britishers to dominate India.
+During the 1940s, the revolt of Indians became quite violent and aggressive towards the Britishers; they had no option but to leave India by 1947.

 Why 15th August was chosen?

-Lord Mountbatten had given an ultimatum that British rule in India would end by 30th June 1948.
+Lord Mountbatten had given an ultimatum that British rule in India would end by 30 June 1948.
 However, if India had waited till 1948, the power would not have been transferred as per Rajagopalachari Formula.
-So, Mountbatten preponed the date of transfer of power to August 1947.
-Mountbatten was of the view that preponing the date may cause fewer riots and bloodshed.
+So, Mountbatten postponed the date of the transfer of power to August 1947.
+Mountbatten was of the view that postponing the date may cause fewer riots and bloodshed.

 However, he was wrong in his assumption.
-Indian independence Bill was introduced in the house of commons in Britain on 6th July 1947 and it was passed overnight.
-The bill provided that the British rule in India would end on August 15, 1947, and it would lead to the establishment of two dominions i.e. India and Pakistan.
+Indian Independence Bill was introduced in the House of Commons in Britain on 6th July 1947 and passed overnight.
+The bill provided that the British rule in India would end on August 15, 1947, and it would lead to the establishment of two dominions, i.e. India and Pakistan.

 Best places to visit to celebrate India’s Independence Day